 The perfect side dish for summer cook-outs, this gluten-free Italian pasta salad is always a hit!
 Full of zesty flavor and crunchy veggies, everyone will love this easy pasta salad recipe made with simple ingredients.

-As spring and summer roll around, so do the potlucks, cookouts, and graduation parties!
+As spring and summer roll around, so do the gluten-free potlucks, cookouts, and graduation parties!
 If you need a dish to pass, consider making this easy gluten-free pasta salad recipe!
 It only requires three ingredients plus some of your favorite fresh veggies!
 If you like this recipe, be sure to check out this gluten-free caprese pasta salad as well!

 This recipe is based off of my mother-in-law's classic Italian pasta salad which we all consider to be the best pasta salad!
 It's one of those simple recipes that is perfect for the summer months when you don't want to heat up the kitchen.

-If you're in need of more ideas to round out the meal, this recipe pairs well with Italian beef as a main dish and this hashbrown casserole is another easy recipe.
-Make some delicious double chocolate cookies for dessert!
+If you're in need of more ideas to round out the meal, this recipe pairs well with gluten-free Italian beef as a main dish and this gluten-free hashbrown casserole is another easy recipe.
+Make some delicious gluten-free double chocolate cookies for dessert!

 - Gluten-Free Rotini Pasta: Barilla is my favorite brand of gluten-free pasta, especially for this recipe.
 It is one of the few gluten-free pastas that doesn't fall apart after cooking.